Established 1955 and still going strong

 Newsletters or even on line.

-Our current activity is the WW1 Exhibition
+Our most recent activity was the WW1

-at Corinium Museum from 15 August to 14
+Exhibition at Corinium Museum from 15

-below.
-See the WW1 blog
+August to 14 September, See the WW1 blog

 News items will usually be on this page.